Dubai International Airport: Terminal 1

 Planning began for further expansion of Dubai Airport, with the construction of Terminal 4, it was revealed on the day Emirates completed its phased operations at the new Terminal 3, on 14 November 2008.

 According to Dubai Airport officials, plans for Terminal 4 had begun and extensions would be made to Terminal 3.
 These are required to bring the capacity of the airport to 80–90 million passengers a year by 2015.

 In May 2011, Paul Griffiths, chief executive of Dubai Airports revealed the Dubai Airport masterplan.
 It involves the construction of Concourse D (previously Terminal 4).
 With a capacity of 15 million, it would bring the total capacity of the airport to 90 million passengers by 2018—an increase of 15 million.
-It also will see Emirates take over the operation at Concourse C, along with concourse A and B which it will already be operating.
+It also will see Emirates take over the operation at Concourse C, along with Concourse A and B which it will already be operating.
 All remaining airlines will shift to Concourse D, or move to Al Maktoum International Airport.
 The airport projects that international passenger and cargo traffic will increase at an average annual growth rate of 7.2% and 6.7%, respectively, and that by 2020 passenger numbers at Dubai International Airport will reach 98.5 million and cargo volumes will top 4.1 million tonnes.

-Concourse D will have a capacity of 15 million passengers, include 17 gates and will be connected to Terminal 1 via an automated people mover.
+Concourse D has a capacity of 15 million passengers, includes 17 gates and is connected to Terminal 1 via an automated people mover.
 On 6 February 2016, members of the public were invited to trial the concourse in preparation for its opening.
 On Wednesday, 24 February 2016, Concourse D officially opened with the first British Airways flight arriving at gate D8.

 Concourse D and Terminal 1 reopened on 24 June 2021 following a year's closure due to the COVID-19 pandemic.